-An outstanding design Holds 100 5-1/4" disks!
-Twice the capacity of the leading "flip-top" file.
-Takes no more ity files we've desk seen, and without a space! doubt the BEST BUY!
-Costs Includes 18 diskette dividers no more'\3 and anti-skid feet. for this file than files holding only 50.
+An outstanding design Holds 100 5-1/4" disks! combining elegant roll-Twice the capacity top cover of the leading with "flip-top" computerfile. color case.
+Takes This is one of no: the BEST qualmore ity files we've desk seen, and without a space! doubt the BEST BUY!
+Costs Includes 10 diskette dividers no more and anti-skid feet. for this file than files holding only 50.
 Much, much cheaper than buying boxes that hold 10 disks each.
 Retail price is only \$36.
 Our price only \$31.